implict/ofSiteKR/_documentation/math/ofVec2f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Return a new `ofVec2f` that is the result of scaling this vector up or down so that it has the requested length.
+Return a new ofVec2f that is the result of scaling this vector up or down so that it has the requested length.

 ~~~~{.cpp}
 ofVec2f v1( 3, 4 ); // length is 5